-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+After earning 00 status and a licence to kill, Secret Agent James Bond sets out on his first mission as 007.
+Bond must defeat a private banker funding terrorists in a high-stakes game of poker at Casino Royale, Montenegro.

-James Bond goes on his first ever mission as a 00.
-Le Chiffre is a banker to the world's terrorists.
-He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe among the terrorist market.
-The boss of MI6, known simply as M sends Bond, along with Vesper Lynd to attend this game and prevent Le Chiffre from winning.
-Bond, using help from Felix Leiter, Mathis and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
+James Bond (Daniel Craig) goes on his first mission as a 00.
+Le Chiffre (Mads Mikkelsen) is a banker to the world's terrorists.
+He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe amongst the terrorist market.
+The boss of MI6, known simply as "M" (Dame Judi Dench) sends Bond, along with Vesper Lynd Eva Green) to attend this game and prevent Le Chiffre from winning.
+Bond, using help from Felix Leiter (Jeffrey Wright), Rene Mathis (Giancarlo Giannini), and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
 But if Bond defeats Le Chiffre, will he and Vesper Lynd remain safe?Written by

 It was a conscious decision to leave the semi-naked girls out of the opening credits as the James Bond persona is not effectively established until the end of the movie.
 See more »

 During the poker hand where Bond wins the car from Dimitrios, both players are holding pocket aces and pocket kings, respectively, and both flop three of a kind.
 The dealer refers to Bond's three aces as "trip aces," when actually trips happen if a player holds one card, (such as an ace or king) and two other cards of the same value appear on board to make their hand.
 When a player holds a pocket pair in Hold'em and flops three of a kind, that is normally referred to as a set.
 See more »